How to Approach Older Generations in a Family Business about a New ERP

 Maintaining Family Unity Amid Change

-Family businesses thrive when every generation feels valued and understood.
 Taking intentional steps can help prevent misunderstandings and maintain strong relationships.

 To avoid generational rifts, be mindful of the following:

-- Mind Power Dynamics: Ensure all voices are heard, especially those who hold authority or influence.
+• Balance power dynamics.
+Make sure all voices are heard, especially those who hold authority or influence.

 Knowing When to Pause